pypa/packaging.python.org/README.txt

-The "Python Packaging User Guide" is a guide focusing on current best-practices for working with Python distributions (third-party software distributions of Python packages and modules).
-It covers finding, installing, creating, and distributing packages, as well as other aspects of the Python module packaging ecosystem.

-The guide will also maintain information on the latest development efforts to improve Python packaging and installation.
+The "Python Packaging User Guide" aims to be the authoritative resource on how to package and install distributions in Python.

+The guide is part of a larger effort to improve all of the packaging and installation docs, including pip, setuptools, virtualenv, and wheel.
+Ultimately, users need more than a "guide" to feel confident about the current tools.
+They need complete, accurate and inter-consistent documentation across all the projects.

+The guide is currently maintained by the "Python Packaging Authority" (PyPA).
-This guide is a fork from the original "Hitchhiker's Guide to Packaging", which was previously maintained by Tarek Ziadé.
+It was forked from the “Hitchhikers Guide to Packaging” in March 2013, which was maintained by Tarek Ziadé.
 Thankyou Tarek for all your efforts in python packaging.

 The html version of the Guide is currently available at https://python-packaging-user-guide.readthedocs.org.